What Exactly Is the Cooling-Off Period?

 Whether or not the waiver is pursued changes the divorce timeline significantly.

-Without waiver: From filing to decree, expect a minimum of 6–7 months, plus however long it takes for the court to schedule hearings.
-In courts with heavy backlogs — some in Mumbai, for instance — the total can stretch longer.
+Without waiver: From filing to decree, expect a minimum of 6 to 7 months, plus however long it takes the court to schedule hearings.
+In courts with heavy backlogs, the total can stretch further.

-With waiver (where eligible): From filing to decree, 2–3 months is achievable.
+With waiver (where eligible): From filing to decree, 2 to 3 months is achievable.
 The Second Motion can sometimes be scheduled within weeks of the First Motion once a waiver is granted.

 The waiver is worth pursuing in every eligible case.
-However, it should never come at the cost of a vague or incomplete settlement agreement.
-A rushed, poorly drafted agreement that gets the waiver granted at the First Motion can create enforcement problems after the decree.
-The goal is a fast process with a watertight outcome — not speed at the expense of clarity.
+However, it should never come at the cost of an incomplete settlement agreement.
+A rushed or vague agreement that gets the waiver granted at the First Motion can create enforcement problems after the decree.
+The goal is a clean and fast outcome, not speed at the expense of clarity.

-For a complete breakdown of how the mutual divorce process works from start to finish, including how the cooling-off period fits into each stage, see our step-by-step mutual divorce guide.
+For a complete breakdown of how the mutual divorce process works from start to finish, including where the cooling-off period fits into each stage, see our step-by-step mutual divorce guide.

 Frequently Asked Questions